shravan188/how-i-learnt-x-in-y-days/data_engineer_zoomcamp_datatalks.md

 * Ran the new flow below.
 Some changes in the scheduled flow include
     * Addition of trigger field
     * No longer having year or month as input as that can be obtained from trigger
+    * Concurrency is set 1 to avoid multiple flows working on the same table at the same time (alternatively can create staging table for each month)
 ```

 id: 02_postgres_taxi_scheduled